No Code/Low Code vs Traditional Development: Key Differences

 • Security-first systems – Anything with compliance, audits, or sensitive data

-• Traditional services run in the background — APIs, queues, authentication
+• Traditional services run in the background APIs, queues, and authentication

 • Shared databases, RESTful APIs, or event systems pass data between both stacks